 President and Chief Operating Officer

 John McDermid has specialized in advising and representing companies at IBC for over 25 years in international trade remedies, negotiations, and policies.
-Mr. McDermid is Vice-Chair of the U.S. Department of Agriculture’s Agricultural Technical Advisory Committee for Trade in Processed Foods.
+Mr. McDermid is Acting Chair of the U.S. Department of Agriculture’s Agricultural Technical Advisory Committee for Trade in Processed Foods.

 Prior to joining IBC, Mr. McDermid was Assistant General Counsel for the National Association of Manufacturers (NAM).
 At NAM, he managed international trade and antitrust issues.
 His earlier legal experiences included government service and private practice with the Washington, D.C. office of the New York firm of Reid and Priest.
 As an attorney with the Federal Trade Commission’s Bureau of Competition, Mr. McDermid handled U.S. trade remedies and their effect on competition and consumers.
 He also participated in the U.S. Government’s interagency decision-making process on these issues.
 Prior to the FTC, he was a litigator and advisor in the Office of the General Counsel, U.S. International Trade Commission.
 He has testified frequently before various Congressional Committees on aspects of antitrust and international trade legislation.

 Mr. McDermid’s published articles on international trade and antitrust have appeared in: Mercer Law Review, Vanderbilt Journal of Transnational Law, Washington and Lee University Law Review, George Mason University Law Review, the Fletcher Forum and IP Watchdog.
 Mr. McDermid was Chair of the India Interest Group’s Consumer Product Working Group and one of six private sector advisors to the government-to-government U.S.-India Economic Submission.